leilabritezneira/leilabritezneira/README.md

  <h3 align = 'end'> :earth_americas: I live in France but the time zone is not a problem for me ✨ </h3> <br>
 <hr>

-# :es:  👋 Hola, soy Leila
+# 👋 Hola, soy Leila

 :woman_technologist: Actualmente trabajo como desarrolladora full stack.